Frequently Asked Questions about Timber Casualty Losses

 Under Section 165 of the Internal Revenue Code, there are three categories of ownership that can claim a casualty loss:

-- Investors – Landowners who hold timber for profit, but not in a trade or business.
-Annual expenses are reported as miscellaneous itemized deductions.
+- Investors – Landowners who hold timber for profit, but not in a trade or business (farmers are included here).
+Annual expenses are reported on Schedule A or capitalized.
 Casualty losses are reported on IRS Form 4684 Section B, for income-producing property.

 - Hobby Owners – Landowners who hold timber for personal use and not for profit.
 Annual expenses are not deductible.
+Beginning in 2018, only casualty losses during a presidentially declared disaster are deductible.
 Hobby owners claim casualty losses on IRS Form 4684, Section A for non-income producing property.
-Only casualty losses that exceed $100 plus 10 percent of adjusted gross income are deductible unless a special exemption for a particular region affected by a disaster has been made by Congress.
+Only casualty losses that exceed $100 plus 10 percent of adjusted gross income are deductible.

 What documentation is required to claim a casualty loss?